RichardKnop/puppet/README.md

 The bash script will copy puppet.conf.example into puppet.conf and replace ${certname} placeholder.

+The deploy.sh script will also apply manifests so you can skip next step.

 You can also optionally use second parameter specifying branch of this repo to be used.
 For example:

 ```